kode4food/interpol/doc/Language_Reference.md

 Here, the `length` property of `people` will be interpolated into the resulting string.

 #### Automatic Interpolation
-Automatic Interpolation is supported for literal strings containing named indexing.
+Automatic Interpolation is supported for double-quoted literal strings containing named indexing.
+If a string has single quotes or does not perform named interpolation, it will be treated as a literal.

 The value used in this interpolation is retrieved from the current scope.
 So for example, if there is a variable called `name` in the current scope, you can expose it as follows:

 ```python
 "User Profile - %name"